 – Does this company have good reviews?

 – Do you understand what is written?
 In the Netherlands, it is never rude to ask for an explanation if you need it.
 If not, ask for help.
 We love to help you with reviewing your Dutch quotations.
-You can easily do that by just sending a message.
+You can easily do that by just sending a message by clicking this link.

 – Can this job wait till I have more work to be done, or do I need this work done soon to prevent extra costs?